akka/akka/akka-docs-dev/rst/scala/stream-cookbook.rst

 downstream consumers.
 In a ``for`` loop we wire all of our desired workers as outputs of this balancer element, then we wire the outputs of these workers to a ``Merge`` element that will collect the results from the workers.

-To convert the graph to a :class:`Flow` we need to define special graph nodes that will correspond to the input and output ports of the resulting :class:`Flow`.
-This is achieved by defining a pair of undefined sink and source which we return from the builder block.

 .. includecode:: code/docs/stream/cookbook/RecipeWorkerPool.scala#worker-pool

 Working with rate